-Departments are to conduct assessments to determine if hazards are present requiring the use of personal protective equipment (PPE).
-WSU's Occupational Health & Safety unit conducts hazard assessments to determine if airborne hazards require the use of respiratory protection and if noise levels require the use of hearing protectors.
+Departments are to conduct assessments to evaluate whether hazards are present requiring personal protective equipment (PPE).
+WSU's Occupational Health & Safety unit conducts hazard assessments to evaluate whether airborne hazards require the use of respiratory protection and/or if noise levels require the use of hearing protectors.

-The Personal Protective Equipment Hazard Assessment and Certification Guidelines may be used to conduct assessments in non-laboratory workplaces.
+The Personal Protective Equipment Hazard Assessment and Certification Guidelines may be used to support hazard assessments in non-laboratory workplaces.
 Hazard assessments are to be documented on the Workplace Hazard Assessment Certification Form.
 An example of a completed form can be seen here.

-Laboratories should use the Laboratory Safety Manual, Section 4, Standard Operating Procedures to assess and document chemical hazards, select PPE and record training.
+Laboratories should reference the Laboratory Safety Manual, Section 4, and prepare Standard Operating Procedures evaluating chemical hazards, identifying engineering and administrative controls, supporting PPE selection and documenting training.

-A hazard assessment should be conducted whenever new equipment or processes are introduced or an investigation of an injury or illness indicates the need for personal protective equipment.
+Hazard assessments should be conducted whenever new equipment or processes are introduced or an injury or illness investigation indicates the need for personal protective equipment.

-Departments are to train employees to use personal protective equipment.
+Departments are to provide PPE and train employees using PPE.
 This training includes:

 Training is to be documented using the Personal Protective Equipment Training Certification form.